 The focus of our research lies on development and application of algorithms for the questions outlined above.
 Historically, a major focus has been on -omics data, but also other data types (e.g. bioimages, health claims records) occasionally play a role and are of interest.

 - statistical learning methods in personalized / precision medicine (e.g. biomarker signatures)

-- structure learning of molecular interaction networks
+- computational systems biology: structure learning and modeling of molecular interaction networks

 - data integration: learning models from multiple data sources